-Convex Mirrors are used to help store owners check for shoplifters, to see what’s coming round the corner on a road or warehouse and to shield our eyes from the sun’s rays (via sunglasses).
+Convex Mirrors are used to help store owners check for shoplifters, see what’s coming around the corner on a road or warehouse, and shield our eyes from the sun’s rays (via sunglasses).

-First, a quick reminder of what convex mirrors are, and how they work.
-They have a curved mirrored surface that bulges outwards and this affects the way light hits them.
-Objects look smaller and further away than they are in real life.
-Crucially, the objects are still the right way up and the convex mirror allow us to see a wider viewpoint than normal – so we can ‘see’ round corners or ‘see’ round that bend in the road.
+First, a quick reminder of what convex mirrors are and how they work.
+They have a curved mirrored surface that bulges outwards, affecting how the light hits them.
+Objects look smaller and farther away than they are in real life.
+Crucially, things are still the right way up, and the convex mirror allows us to see a broader viewpoint than usual – so we can ‘see’ round corners or ‘see’ round a bend in the road.

-One of the main uses is for security.
+One of the primary uses for Convex Mirrors is for security.
 If you’re tied to a shop checkout, you’ll need a convex mirror to see what’s going on at the back of the shop or the end of an aisle – spaces that otherwise you couldn’t monitor.
 A convex mirror placed near an ATM will allow customers to check there’s no one directly behind them before they punch in their PIN number.
-And if you need to check the underside of vehicles for bombs or other terrorist devices, a small convex mirror on a rod will allow you to check that’s all clear (car repairers also use this type of mirror in their work).
+And if you need to check the underside of vehicles for bombs or other terrorist devices, a small convex mirror on a rod will allow you to check that it's clear (car repairers also use this type of mirror in their work).

-Indoors, convex mirrors have an important safety function too, alerting us to that trolley that’s coming around the corner or the forklift truck that we need to wait for, and avoiding potentially dangerous or expensive collisions.
-A convex mirror allows employees to ‘see’ round the blind spot and move around safely.
+Indoors, convex mirrors also have an important safety function, alerting us to that trolley that’s coming around the corner or the forklift truck that we need to wait for and avoiding potentially dangerous or expensive collisions.
+A convex mirror allows employees to ‘see’ around the blind spot and move around safely.

 1 Road Safety Research Report No. 111, Department of Transport, 2011